 How to Find the Best TEAS Prep Course for You

 The Test of Essential Academic Skills (TEAS) measures your readiness to tackle a challenging nursing school curriculum.
+It differs from NCLEX, which is generally taken after nursing school.
 It’s a key part of your application that impacts which schools you can attend, so you want to do well.
 A TEAS prep course can assist you with this.
 We put together this guide to the best TEAS prep courses to help you figure out which one is best for you.

 Our team of testing experts reviewed 7 top TEAS prep courses to determine which provides the greatest value for students.
 In the interest of making useful recommendations for everyone, we focused our attention on online courses that anyone could attend.
 Each course was evaluated based on its comprehensiveness, course materials and student support.
 We also spoke to industry experts and former students to get their opinions on each program.

-We ended up with four finalists we felt comfortable recommending.
+However, for the best TEAS prep course, we ended up with four finalists.
 The Adkins Academy was our top pick because it provides comprehensive live online instruction and outstanding student support.
 You may prefer one of our other finalists, however, depending on your schedule, budget and learning style.
 We recommend reading all of our reviews before making a decision to ensure you find the right TEAS prep course for you.

 A Full List of Every TEAS Prep Course Worth Considering